About Lisa Schmidt, MS, LAC

 Due to the mind-heart-body-spirit centered quality of this work, I’m not the right fit for everyone; however, I truly love working with clients who are ready to increase self-awareness, cultivate self-compassion and make the changes needed to enjoy long-term relief.

-Lisa Schmidt, MS, CN, LAC Candidate, CEBS, CYT, SEP™ earned an MS in Clinical Health Psychology and an MS in Nutrition from Bastyr University.
-Lisa is a certified Whole Foods Dietitian Nutritionist, a Licensed Associate Counselor (LAC) candidate, a certified Yoga Instructor, Somatic Experiencing™ Practitioner and certified Provider in Compassionate Bereavement Care.
-In addition to her practice, Lisa is an instructor and researcher at Arizona State University, teaching a core course in ASU’s Integrative Health Initiative curriculum based on her book Sustainable Living & Mindful Eating.
+Lisa Schmidt, MS, LAC, earned an MS in Clinical Health Psychology and an MS in Nutrition from Bastyr University.
+Lisa is a Licensed Associate Counselor (LAC Arizona #18242), trained as a certified Yoga Instructor, Somatic Experiencing™ Practitioner and certified Provider in Compassionate Bereavement Care.
+In addition, Lisa formerly worked as an instructor and researcher at Arizona State University, teaching core courses in ASU’s Integrative Health Initiative curriculum based on her book Sustainable Living & Mindful Eating.
 Lisa’s work on mindfulness, nutrition and stress management has been published in various scientific journals, and she speaks internationally on topics ranging from Mindfulness and Self-Care to Building Mindful Food Relationships.
 Lisa is a member of multiple health and wellness organizations, including National Wellness Institute, Academy for Nutrition and Dietetics, Institute for Human Enrichment, National Counseling Association, the International Society of Certified Employee Benefit Specialists, The International Foundation of Employee Benefit Plans, Yoga Alliance, National Association of Social Workers, American College of Lifestyle Medicine, The Center for Mindful Eating, and American Association for Sustainability in Higher Education.
 Lisa is also an avid volunteer, believing that being of service is one of the best ways to live a full and fulfilled life.